 We are providing the following information about the relationship of the annual total compensation of our median employee and the annual total compensation of our Chief Executive Officer (CEO).
-For purposes of this disclosure and to reflect the CEO transition discussed earlier in the CD&A, we have combined the compensation amounts we paid to each of Mr. Swedish and Ms. Boudreaux for the time he and she respectively served as our CEO during 2017.

-For 2017:
+For 2018:

-- The annual total compensation of the median employee of our Company, as described below, was \$70,867. - The combined annual total compensation of our previous CEO, Mr. Swedish, and our current CEO, Ms. Boudreaux, as reported in the Summary Compensation Table included on page 51 of this proxy statement (and in the case of Mr. Swedish only, pro-rated for the 46 weeks of 2017 that he served as our CEO) was \$18,578,802. - Based on this information for 2017, we reasonably estimate that the ratio of our CEO's annual total compensation to the annual total compensation of our median employee was 262:1.
+- The annual total compensation of the median employee of our Company, as described below, was \$72,308. - The annual total compensation of our CEO as reported in the Summary Compensation Table included on page 49 of this proxy statement was \$14,184,276. - Based on this information for 2018, we reasonably estimate that the ratio of our CEO's annual total compensation to the annual total compensation of our median employee was 196:1.
 Our pay ratio estimate has been calculated in a manner consistent with Item 402(u) of Regulation S-K.